kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson4_Writing_Simple_CASE_Expressions.md

         ELSE 'Unknown Project IsActive'
     END AS ProjectIsActive,
     CASE
-        WHEN ep.e.EmployeeID IS NOT NULL AND p.ProjectID IS NOT NULL THEN CASE
+        WHEN ep.EmployeeID IS NOT NULL AND p.ProjectID IS NOT NULL THEN CASE
                 WHEN ep.HoursWorked = 0 THEN 'Project Not Started'
                 WHEN ep.HoursWorked >= ep.HoursAllocated THEN 'Project Complete'